Gencor

 Gencor Ltd. was a South African based mining company.
 It was formed in 1980 after the merger of the General Mining and Finance Corporation and the Union Corporation.
-Parts of the company are now owned by Gold Fields, South 32 and BHP.
+Parts of the company are now owned by Gold Fields, South32 and BHP.

 History

 Gencor has its origins as the General Mining and Finance Corporation (GMFC) formed in Johannesburg in December 1895.
 It would control the Witwatersrand mining business of George and Leopold Albu.
 It controlled mines such as Meyer and Charlton, Van Ryn Gold Mines Estate, New Steyn Estate Gold Mine and West Rand Consolidated Mines.
 After Sir George Werner Albu's death in 1963, a majority interest was purchased by Federale Mynbou Beperk (FEDMYN).
 This purchase created the first Afrikaner owned mining corporation.

 In 1968, General Mining launched in a venture, Trek Investments, a South African petrol marketing company.

 In 1974, General Mining acquired a stake of 29.9% in the Union Corporation after a take-over attempt of the latter by Goldfields of South Africa.
 Anglo American assisted General Mining in it purchase to forestall Gold Fields of South Africa expansion of its gold mining holdings.
 By 1976, the Union Corporation was a subsidiary of General Mining.
 In 1980, the merger of the two took place with the merged business called General Mining and Union Corporation and eventually renamed as Gencor in 1989.

 Engen was formed by Gencor in July 1989 when it purchased Mobil's South African's interests for $150 million when the latter divested from the country.
 The assets included a refinery in Durban and 1,150 petrol stations.
 The new company would also manage Trek, 20% of Soekor and Mossgas.

 In May 1993, it was announced that Gencor had approached Royal Dutch Shell to purchase the latter's metals and mining business with alumina refining in Brazil, Australia and Suriname and smelting in Brazil.
 Other assets included gold, nickel and zinc mines in six countries and exploration rights and copper reserves.
 The wholesale assets included a global metal marketing and trading business.
 The price for the assets was said to be around $1 billion.
 There was also talk of Gencor unbundling its non-mining assets.